How To Calculate Garden Soil And Mulch Coverage

 Learning how to check soil temperature will help the home gardener know when to start sowing seeds.
 Knowledge of what is soil temperature is important for composting too.
 This article will explain more.

-A little fall planning and prepping can really rev up the spring season.
-Autumn is the time to clean up beds, manage soils, prepare sod and minimize problems in the new growing season.
+Some fall planning and prepping can rev up spring gardens.
+Autumn is the time to clean up and prepare beds for next season.
 Learn more here.

 Yard drainage problems can wreak havoc on a garden or lawn, especially after a heavy rain.
 When you take steps to improve soil drainage using the tips in this article, however, you can improve its overall health.